The basic principles of design—and how to apply them

 The problem is that if you don’t have the time or inclination to take a design course, resources are pretty scarce.
 Sure you can rely on Envato Elements or Canva templates, but even then you need to know how to use them properly.

 This is why we've put together this post.
-It’s for you if you’ve ever wondered what goes into good design_._ You'll find it handy whether you're a complete amateur or a budding designer—so let's get stuck in.
+It’s for you if you’ve ever wondered what goes into good design.
+We strongly believe that good design matters when creating anything, especially when building forms.
+You'll find it handy whether you're a complete amateur or a budding designer—so let's get stuck in.

 What are design principles?